AmbientPhone — AP₁ Canon · Ambient OS Reference Implementation

 Six Attractor Fields — Ambient States of Attention

-Information is felt in color — not stared at.
+Information is carried in color — not managed through screens.

 The world stays open.

-AmbientOS posture — time as color, being, choice
+ChromaticOS posture — time as color, stability expressed through AmbientOS

 These images are not interfaces.